 Term life insurance is the cheapest and best-known type of life insurance AND the most suitable for 90% of people.

 It really is the purest form of coverage.
 Basically, a client purchases protection for a set period of time which is referred to as a “term”, thus the name.

 These terms can be locked in for 10,20, 25 or 30 year periods (give or take).
-If the insured dies before the term is over, their beneficiary will receive the agreed upon coverage or death benefit.
+If the insured dies before the term is over, their beneficiary will receive the coverage amount or death benefit tax-free.
 Typical coverage is for $50K, $100K, $250K, $500K and $1Million – although you can customize these figures to meet your needs.